Ritvik-2002/Typeface/README.md

 Open a terminal and go to the Backend folder: cd backend npm install ,  node app.js Access it at http://localhost:3001

+Database :

+Will run automatically Itself Stoing the files in the local storage

 Backend Features
 1) JWT-based authentication for secure login